prosthetic-beard/printf/README.md

 0x10.
 C - printf
 Description
-This team project is part of the ALX course content. _printf replicates the C standard library printf() function.
+This team project by Ayodeji Adebisi and Yusuf Olamilekan Muktar is part of the ALX course content. _printf replicates the C standard library printf() function.

 What you should learn from this project: